usnistgov/feasst/README.md

 Here is how to set up external libraries you may want to use with FEASST.
 To begin, some libraries require installation.
 And some require certain compilers flags.
-If you do not wish to use the libraries, make sure the compiler flags are not included in [src/Makefile](src/Makefile) or [src/setup.py](src/setup.py):
+If you do not wish to use the libraries, make sure the compiler flags are not included in [src/Makefile](src/Makefile).

 ### XTC 1.1b:
 For writing compressed XTC trajectory files.